 There are many entrees to choose from when it comes to Caribbean food.
 Many of the choices involve meat or seafood of some sort, as they are a large part of the food culture in the Caribbean cuisine.
 Previously discussed in the herbs and flavorings, jerk rub commonly seasons chicken or shrimp.
 Simply season your meat or seafood like you would with any other seasonings, let sit long enough to marinade, and then grill to perfection.
 A South-Asian inspired dish that involves curry is curried goat.

-This entree takes time to prepare and make, as it’s often prepared for special occasions.
-If you’re hosting an important event for family, this dish is worthy of a celebration.
+This hearty entree takes time to prepare and make, as it’s often prepared for special occasions.
+If you’re hosting an important event for family, this national specialty is worthy of a celebration.
 Marinate the goat meat overnight in Jamaican curry powder, garlic, scotch bonnet pepper, salt, and pepper.
-When ready, brown in a saucepan, add onions and water and simmer for an hour or two.
-Similarly, an expensive staple food in the Caribbean is oxtail.
+When it’s ready and brown in the saucepan, add onions and water and simmer for an hour or two.
+Similarly, an expensive favorite staple food in the Caribbean is oxtail.
 It involves almost the exact same ingredients as the curried goat, only replace the curry with allspice.

 In conclusion: Embracing the culture